Korirtimo/Korirtimo/README.md

-- 👋 Hi, I’m @Korirtimo
+- 👋 Hi, I’m Tim
-- 👀 I’m interested in Web Design
+- 👀 I’m a web designer from Kenya
-- 🌱 I’m currently learning html, CSS, Javascript and PHP
+- 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on Web Design
 - 📫 How to reach me kiproptimo21@gmail.com